unfor19/kubernetes-localdev/README.md

 ## Updates

-- **06-Apr-2021: Asynchronous Support And Discussions**: If you have any questions, suggestions, ideas, or even if you want to show and tell about your work, feel free to create a discussion in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).
+- **05-Feb-2022: Updated to Kubernetes v1.21.2**
 - **04-May-2021: Added Challenges (Exercises)**: That is the first and last time you'll see the word `exercise` in this repository.
 So from now on, I'll refer to it as a `challenge`.
 I've added the [challenges](./challenges) directory, which currently, contains two challenges, see [challenges/README.md](./challenges/README.md).
 Feel free to post your feedback in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).
 I'll add more challenges, according to your feedback (yes, **your** feedback).

+- **06-Apr-2021: Asynchronous Support And Discussions**: If you have any questions, suggestions, ideas, or even if you want to show and tell about your work, feel free to create a discussion in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).

 ## Table Of Contents <!-- omit in toc -->